Wednesday, November 11, 2009

 ABOUT THE BOOK:

-If you would like to read the prologue and first chapter of eye of the god, go HERE.
+If you would like to read the first chapter of Dead Dog Like Me, go HERE.

 This week, the